Fiserv/verifynow/docs/getting-started/know-our-standard-api-structure.md

 ### Request Body

-The request body of an API changes based on the type of transaction being processed.
-Request body contains the detailed information that is required to perform a particular transaction.
+The request body of an API changes based on the type of request being processed.
+Request body contains the detailed information that is required to perform a particular type of request.

 **Request Payload**